Efficient Computation of Sequence Mappability: Introduction

-Using the well-known LCP table~\cite{DBLP:journals/siamcomp/ManberM93,DBLP:conf/cpm/KasaiLAAP01,DBLP:journals/jacm/KarkkainenSB06}, the $(0,m)$-mappability problem can be solved in $\Oh(n)$ time and space.
-Manzini~\cite{DBLP:conf/spire/Manzini15} proposed an algorithm working in $\Oh(mn \log n / \log\log n)$ time and $\Oh(n)$ space for strings over a constant-sized alphabet for the case of $k=1$.
-This was later improved in~\cite{DBLP:conf/cocoa/AlzamelCIPRS17} with two algorithms that require worst-case time $\Oh(mn)$ and $\Oh(n \log n \log \log n)$, respectively, and space $\Oh(n)$ for the case of $k=1$.
-Moreover, the authors presented another algorithm requiring average-case time and space $\Oh(n)$ for uniformly random strings over a linearly-sortable integer alphabet of size $\sigma$ if $k=1$ and $m=\Omega (\log_\sigma n)$.
-In addition, they showed that their algorithm is generalizable for arbitrary $k$, requiring average-case time $\Oh(kn)$ and space $\Oh(n)$ if $m=\Omega (k\log_\sigma n)$.
-In~\cite{DBLP:conf/sofsem/AlamroACIP18} the authors introduced an efficient construction of a \emph{genome mappability array} $B_k$ in which $B_k[\mu]$ is the smallest length $m$ such that at least $\mu$ of the length-$m$ substrings of $T$ do not occur elsewhere in $T$ with at most $k$ mismatches.
+Using the suffix array and the LCP table~\cite{DBLP:journals/siamcomp/ManberM93,DBLP:conf/cpm/KasaiLAAP01,DBLP:journals/jacm/KarkkainenSB06}, the $(0,m)$-mappability problem can be solved in $\Oh(n)$ time and space.
+Known solutions for computing $(1,m)$-mappability are shown in Table~\ref{tab:1map}; the $\Oh(nm)$-time and the $\Oh(n)$-average-time solutions of Alzamel et al.~\cite{DBLP:conf/cocoa/AlzamelCIPRS17} work also on strings over \emph{integer alphabets} $\{1,\dots,\sigma\}$ for $\sigma = n^{\Oh(1)}$.
+Moreover, the latter algorithm was shown to be generalizable to arbitrary $k$, requiring $\Oh(n)$ space and, on average, $\Oh(kn)$ time if $m=\Omega (k\log_\sigma n)$.
+In~\cite{DBLP:conf/sofsem/AlamroACIP18}, the authors introduced an efficient construction of a \emph{genome mappability array} $B_k$ in which $B_k[\mu]$ is the smallest length $m$ such that at least $\mu$ of the length-$m$ substrings of $T$ do not occur elsewhere in $T$ with at most $k$ mismatches.
+This construction was further improved in~\cite{DBLP:conf/spire/AyadBCIP18}.